marto-k/android-audio-video-demo/README.md

 # Audio and Video Demo

 App which shows how to playback and capture audio / video within an Android application.
-Check out the corresponding [Audio / Video Cliffnotes](http://guides.thecodepath.com/android/Video-and-Audio-Playback-and-Recording) for a more detailed tutorial of how this works.

 Features: